gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 The iPad's display in particular is a huge differentiator—it can assume so many different resolutions it should be thought of as a collection of displays rather than just a single one.

 Apple Pencil is very similar in feel to my Wacom ArtPad II, but with the single huge improvement that you're drawing directly on the screen.
-Drawing with an Apple Pencil on System 7 is every bit as good as with a native iPad app.
+Drawing with an Apple Pencil on System 7 is every bit as good as drawing in a native iPad app.

 iOS is only a swipe away: download software using a modern web browser like Safari, expand archives more quickly with Files, watch videos picture-in-picture, listen to streaming music and so many other things that aren't doable (or at least are extremely difficult to do) on a real classic Macintosh.